Query the audit log

 Filter audit logs

-You can use different filters to narrow your results and find specific audit log entries.
+Use filters to narrow results and find specific audit log entries.

 1. Log on to the MongoDB console.